modelscope/AdaFlow/modules/adaflow-python/README.md

 # adaflow-python

-Pythton API for AdaFlow frameworks
+Python API for Adaflow.
+Please refer to [AdaFlow](https://github.com/modelscope/AdaFlow) for more information.